brandur/sorg/content/drafts/acid.md

 create a valid set of objects, but with transactional atomicity can't revert the changes it did make.
 The result?
 An invalid pull request.
-A subsequent request that tries to look it up might error as the code tries to load state was only partially created.
+A subsequent request that tries to look it up might error as the code tries to load state that was only partially created.

 You might hope that companies in this position would have automated protections in place to try and roll back bad